AcuityPPM/APIs/README.md

 	- [Support](#support)

 ## Authentication
-Before you make any API request, you need to have two things, these are `Domain` and `Company-Api-Token`, you can ask `Acuity Support`.
+Before you make any API request, you need to have two things, the `Domain` and `Company-Api-Token`.
+If you do not know this information, please reach out to `Acuity Support` (support@acuityppm.com).

 ## API Endpoints